typesupply/opentype-cookbook/readme.md

     ignore sub w o r' d s exclam;
     sub w o r' d s by r.alt;

-The ignore keyword followed by a backtrack (optional), target and lookahead (optional) creates the exception. _It's very important to note that once you use a ' in the ignore, the following subsistution also needs to use a ', even if it is a simple case of sub group by group with no other contextual lookahead or backtrack._
+The ignore keyword followed by a backtrack (optional), target and lookahead (optional) creates the exception.

+### Common Gotcha

+If you use a contextual rule or exception within a lookup, all of the rules within that lookup *must* also use the ' on the target of the rule.
+For example:

+    sub a b' c by b.alt;
+    sub d' by d.alt;

 ## Advanced Techniques